Bruin-Dev/Intelygenz/docs/CREATE_NEW_MICROSERVICE.md

 ## 5. Helm templates and variables

-Here we will define the infraestructure part of our microservice with a helm chart.
+Here we will define the infrastructure part of our microservice with a helm chart.
 Is very important to know that this "how to" is only to copy an existing microservice, therefore, we take the following statements for granted:
 1. The microservice will not have a public endpoint (except email-tagger-monitor)
 2. The microservice port will always be 5000
 3. Depends on the base chart you use to copy & paste, you will have more or less kubernetes resources. although most microservices have: configmap, deployment, secret and service.